Zennoon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 (inclusive), it prints   the combination of the two characters, along with ',' and ' '.
 The exception is the last combination '89', in which case, only the combination is printed.

+101-print_comb4.c: The code adds another layer to the above (100-print_comb3.c) implementation

+102-print_comb5.c: The code makes use of a pattern I noticed in the given example.
+In each combination, the first number (set of numbers) is less than the second set.
+So using while loops, the code prints each combination, starting from first number '00' (second number has to be greater so it starts at '01') to first number '98' (second number is 99).
+The first number can't be '99' because the second number won't have any options, so it stops at '98 99'